 - Once you've removed the pork, add more oil to the pan (especially if your pan is not non-stick) and add the onion slices.

-- Stir the sauce one last time and pour it over the pork.
+- Stir the sauce one last time to make sure the sugar is not at the bottom of the bowl and pour it over the pork.
 Bring the sauce to a simmer and spoon it over the pork for about 2 minutes.
-Season with freshly ground pepper to taste (optional).
+Season with freshly ground black pepper to taste (optional).

-- When the sauce has thickened, the ginger pork is done.
-Transfer the ginger pork to a serving plate and enjoy.
+- When the sauce has thickened, the Ginger Pork is done.
+Transfer it to a serving plate and enjoy.

 To Store